Benjamin Henry Latrobe: Washington, D.C.

 Benjamin Latrobe was responsible for several other projects located around Lafayette Square, including St. John's Episcopal Church, Decatur House, and the White House porticos.
 Private homes designed by Latrobe include commissions by John P. Van Ness and Peter Casanove.

 In June 1812, construction of the Capitol came to a halt with the outbreak of the War of 1812 and the failure of the First Bank of the United States.
 During the war, Latrobe relocated to Pittsburgh, and returned to Washington in 1815, as Architect of the Capitol, charged with responsibility of rebuilding the capitol after it was destroyed in the war.
 Latrobe was given more freedom in rebuilding the capitol, to apply his own design elements for the interior.
 Through much of Latrobe's time in Washington, he remained involved with his private practice to some extent and with other projects in Philadelphia and elsewhere.
 His clerk of works, John Lenthal, often urged Latrobe to spend more time in Washington.

 By 1817, Latrobe had provided President James Monroe with complete drawings for the entire building.
 He resigned as Architect of the Capitol on November 20, 1817, and without this major commission, Latrobe faced difficulties and was forced into bankruptcy.
 Latrobe left Washington, for Baltimore in January 1818.

 Latrobe left Washington with pessimism, with the city's design contradicting many of his ideals.
-Latrobe disliked the Baroque-style plan for the city, and other aspects of L'Enfant's plan, and resented having to conform to Thornton's plans for the Capitol Building.
+Latrobe disliked the Baroque-style plan for the city, and other aspects of Pierre Charles L'Enfant's plan, and resented having to conform to Thornton's plans for the Capitol Building.
 One of the greatest problems with the overall city plan, in the view of Latrobe, was its vast interior distances, and Latrobe considered the Washington Canal as a key factor that, if successful, could help alleviate this issue.
 Latrobe also had concerns about the city's economic potential, and argued for constructing a road connecting Washington with Frederick to the northwest to enhance economic commerce through Washington.